valdstyN/javascript/raycaster/readme.md

 -Added a player that can move up and down.</br>
 -Rays are only projected for a limited viewscope.</br>
 -Progressed on the "3D" rendering.
 Side-by-side viewports now implemented.</br>
 -Issue to be fixed: fish-eye effect.
-Also distances seem a bit off.
+Also distances seem a bit off.</br>
--To be added: the camera can move forwards/backwards but only the viewport turns (the camera stays on the same Y-axis).
+-To be added: the camera can move forwards/backwards but only the viewport turns (the camera stays on the same Y-axis).</br>

 ![20221030](https://user-images.githubusercontent.com/4015046/198857045-f0bf6db9-b364-443c-8d9d-8fece3d768e7.png)